danielloader/markdown-toolkit/README.md

 * Generation of markdown with python to create documents or fragments of documents.
 * Injection of text; static or generated, into existing documents.

+Documentation can be found at the [project documentation](https://danielloader.github.io/markdown-toolkit) site.